LinguaTechnica/herobook_client/README.md

 Requirements for the AppComponent:

 **Homepage (AppComponent)**
-- has navigation (routes)
+- has navigation
-- has search bar
+- has search bar with placeholder text 'Search'
 - has a list of heroes

 Start with our 3-step test setup: